Skiraka/Test/10 - Cloud User Setup.md

 # Goal
-- Ensure users are licensed and can access basic Microsoft 365 Services.
+- Ensure users are licensed and can access Microsoft 365 Services.

 ---